phpro/grumphp/doc/tasks/infection.md

 *Default: []*

 This is a list separated options to specify a particular set of mutators that needs to be executed.

+**ignore_patterns**

+*Default: []*

+This is a list of patterns that will be ignored by Infection.
+With this option you can skip files like tests.
+Leave this option blank to run analysis for all 'triggered by' files.

 **triggered_by**